tarotez/sleepstages/Readme.md

 ## Sample wave file

 There is a sample wave file in the "data/aipost" directory.
 In this text file, each row (line) corresponds to a time point sampled at 128 Hz.
-The columns show time stamp, EEG amplitude, Channel 2 input, in this order, separated by commas.
+The columns are the time stamp, EEG amplitude, Channel 2 input, in this order, separated by commas.

 ## Training and testing a classifier